 The general rule is to be quiet and not to engage in unnecessary conversation.
 This is especially true for someone here for only a few days.
 For lay trainees here for longer periods, it can be helpful to have conversations with each other from time to time.
 We can all help each other by learning more about how speech can be either skilful or harmful.
 Idle chatter and excessive talking can hinder one’s training and one’s purpose for being here.
 In this spirit, please be considerate of others when choosing a place to talk with someone.

-Spiritual counseling or a private conversation with one of the monks is of course always available, please just ask.
+Spiritual guidance or a private conversation with one of the monks is of course always available, please just ask.

-* Please do not engage in other religious practices during your stay; while you are here, please do not read books other than those available in our library.
+- Please do not engage in other religious practices during your stay.

-* Please do not use or bring alcohol, illegal drugs, tobacco, musical instruments or tapes, radios, pets, fire arms, or other weapons.
+- Please do not use or bring alcohol, illegal drugs, tobacco, musical instruments or tapes, cell phones, radios, pets, fire arms, or other weapons.
 Internet access is restricted to rest periods; if you need to contact someone on short notice, talk to one of the monks who will help you with it.

-* Please plan to participate in the community meals.
-Vegetarian (but not Vegan) food is served at the meals; please take as much as you need, and, so as not to waste food, please eat what you take.
+- Vegetarian (but not vegan) food is served at the meals; please take as much food as you need, and eat what you take.
 If you have special dietary needs, please talk to one of the monks.